refgenie/refgenie-docs/docs/refget/README.md

     3. Convenience functions for computing refget sequence collection digests from Python.

 3. For pangenome sequences: implementation is still a work in progress.

+# Clients and Agents

+`refget` defines a `Client` as **Python class for interacting with a remote Refget API**.
+If you want to **use** a refget service in your application, you can use refget to provide a Python client for you.

+`refget` defines an `Agent` as a **Python class for interacting with a database to produce an API**.
+If you want to **create** a refget service, or otherwise host your own refget database, then you can use refget Agents.

 ## Install